0xlazytron/lunafounder/README.md

 # ![LunaFounders Logo](https://lunafounder.io/assets/logo_luna-DZI4ZYSA.png)

 ## 🎫 Ticket #9297
 Welcome to **lunafounder.io**, A LunaFounder NFT is a limited digital asset on the Solana blockchain.
 It grants you a stake in LunaCasino and access to exclusive features such as monthly lottery tickets and streamline bonuses.
-15% of LunaCasino’s net profit is distributed monthly to all LunaFounder NFT holders—proportionally based on the NFT value.
+15% of LunaCasino's net profit is distributed monthly to all LunaFounder NFT holders—proportionally based on the NFT value.

 ---